By B. E. Jones

-The Halfway Inn is closed to customers, side-lined by a bypass and hidden in inhospitable countryside.
-One winter's night, deep in snow, two women end up knocking on the door, seeking refuge as the blizzard takes hold.
+The Halfway Inn is closed to customers, side-lined by a bypass and hidden deep in inhospitable countryside.
+One winter's night, two women end up knocking on the door, seeking refuge as a blizzard takes hold.

 But why is the landlord less than pleased to see them?
-And what is his elderly father, upstairs in bed immobilised by a stroke, trying so hard to tell them?
+And what is his elderly father trying so hard to tell them?

 At the local police station PC Lissa Lloyd is holding the fort while the rest of her team share in the rare excitement of a brutal murder at an isolated farmhouse.
 A dangerous fugitive is on the run - but how can Lissa make a name for herself if she's stuck at her desk?
-When a call comes in saying the local district nurse is missing, she jumps at the chance to escape the boredom and heads out into the snow.
+When a call comes in saying the local district nurse is missing, she jumps at the chance to investigate her disappearance.

 B.E.
 Jones is a former journalist and police press officer, now a novelist and book obsessive.
 She was born in a small village in the South Wales valleys, north of Cardiff and started her journalism career with Trinity Mirror newspapers before becoming a broadcast journalist with BBC Wales Today.